Trump 'bringing out the military' to protect U.S. border: tweet

 White House and Pentagon officials did not immediately respond to requests for comment about the military deployment or the national emergency.

+As the Republicans seek to maintain control of the House of Representatives and the Senate, Trump and his political party have sought to use immigration and the migrant caravan to secure votes.

-Trump promised before the 2016 presidential election to build a wall along the southern border between U.S. and Mexico, but funding for his signature campaign promise has been slow to materialize.
+It is not new territory for Trump, who promised before the 2016 presidential election to build a wall along the southern border between U.S. and Mexico.
+However, funding for his signature campaign promise has been slow to materialize.

 In April, frustrated by lack of progress on the wall, Trump ordered the National Guard to help secure the border in four southwestern states.
 There are currently 2,100 National Guard troops along the borders of Texas, New Mexico, Arizona and California.